Combined Maritime Forces, U.S. Coast Guard Make $21 Million Drug Seizure in the Gulf of Oman

-“This new seizure shows once again the operational effectiveness of Combined Maritime Forces assets and nations,” said French navy Capt.
-Yannick Bossu, CTF 150 commander.
-“It illustrates that nations from all around the world are committed to regional maritime security in the Indian Ocean alongside their regional partners.”

-This event marks the fifth time in recent months the French-led CTF 150 has interdicted illicit narcotics at sea.
-In those previous operations, CTF ships seized more than 4,522 kilograms of methamphetamine, heroin, and hashish from stateless vessels during interdiction operations, with a street value of more than $94 million.

-CTF 150 is one of five task forces under Combined Maritime Forces, the largest multinational naval partnership in the world.
+231114-N-NO146-1001 GULF OF OMAN (Nov.
+14, 2023) Coast Guardsmen from the U.S. Coast Guard Sentinel-class fast response cutter USCGC Emlen Tunnell (WPC 1145) seize illegal narcotics from a stateless vessel in the Gulf of Oman, Nov.
+14. Emlen Tunnell was operating under Combined Task Force 150, one of five task forces under Combined Maritime Forces, the largest multinational naval partnership in the world.
 CTF 150 focuses on maritime security operations in the Gulf of Oman, Arabian Sea and Indian Ocean.

-Since 2021, Combined Maritime Forces has seized more than $1 billion in illegal drugs while patrolling waters across the Middle East.

-The 38-nation naval partnership upholds the international rules-based order by promoting security and stability across 3.2 million square miles of water encompassing some of the world’s most important shipping lanes.
+(U.S. Coast Guard courtesy photo)

 |Date Taken: